 A nasty bug was fixed in inforesponse packet, this is used by third-party query tools and server browsers like qstat or XQF and the bug just displayed the wrong amount of players when querying servers.

-When the game is started for the very first time some option initialization were not done, leading to some wrong option menu.
+When started for the very first time some option initialization were not done, leading to some wrong option menu.
 This is fixed.
 A crash occurring when restarting with switchteam is now fixed.

-The component system was deeply refactored, especially on buildable side, and think components were optimized.
+The buildable component system was deeply refactored, especially on buildable side, and think components were optimized.

 A small hack was introduced to prevent battlesuit weapon clipping.
 Some dead code was removed, thanks to Slipher taking care of it.
-Oh and game can now be built against a Dæmon engine directory that is stored outside of the Unvanquished source tree.
+Oh and game can now be built against an Dæmon directory that is stored outside of the Unvanquished source tree.

 Many fixes were done thanks to static analysis.
 This is true for engine code too.

-It’s time to announce a great improvement on the usability side: thanks to Slipher’s work players can now bind non-ASCII characters and there is multiple way to define a key binding, one of them using the character printed by a given key according to player’s keyboard layout, one using hardware identifiers that are layout agnostic.
-This mean we can now ship a default keymap that works whatever the keyboard layout and language while allowing people to customize it using the key name within their own language.
-Note that old keybinds are automatically converted from previous settings to be used by the new engine, but they will not be loadable by older engines after that.
-EACFreddy also worked on better game controller support.
+Let’s announce a great improvement on the usability side: thanks to Slipher’s work players can now bind non-ASCII characters and there is multiple way to define a binding, one using the character printed by a given key according to player’s keyboard layout, one using hardware identifiers that are layout agnostic.
+This mean we can now ship a default keymap that works whatever the keyboard layout and language while allowing people to customize them using the key name within their own language.
+Note that old keybinds are automatically ported from previous settings to be used by the new engine, but they will not be loadable by older engines after that.
+EACFreddy also worked on better controller support.

 Unity guys said that their modified crunch tool “can compress up to 2.5 times faster, while providing about 10% better compression ratio”.
-So we driven a test on our own asset repository, re-crunching all the resources and textures packages.
+So We did a test on our own asset repository, re-crunching all the ressources and textures packages.
 The given corpus at the time we did the the test produced 1797 .crn files.
 We benchmarked both our old crunch tool based on BinomialLLC code and the new Unity one with our patches applied.
 We rebuilt the binaries so there is no bias on that part.
 And here come the results :